Skip to main content

 The escrow has a direct impact on your financing plan, and many buyers do not anticipate it correctly.

-By negotiating a 5% escrow (30,000 euros instead of 60,000 euros), you retain 30,000 euros of available cash during the three months between the preliminary agreement and the deed of sale.
-Those three months are also the time during which you finalize your mortgage, terminate your current lease, and prepare your move.
-Having available cash during this period is not a luxury: it is prudent.
+By negotiating a 5% escrow (30,000 euros instead of 60,000 euros), you keep 30,000 euros of available cash during the three months between the preliminary agreement and the deed of sale.
+Those three months are also when you finalise your mortgage, give notice on your current lease and prepare your move.
+Having cash to hand in this period is not a luxury: it is prudent.

 Another technical point: the escrow is paid before the loan is released.
 It is money you draw from your personal savings, not from the mortgage.
-The bank accounts for this in the structure: if you borrow 480,000 euros and pay 60,000 euros escrow plus 45,000 euros notaire fees, your effective contribution is 105,000 euros, or 17.5% of the price.
+The bank takes this into account: if you borrow 480,000 euros and pay 60,000 euros escrow plus 45,000 euros notaire fees, your effective contribution is 105,000 euros, or 17.5% of the price.
 Some banks calculate your contribution ratio including the escrow, others do not.
 Ask your broker to clarify this point.

 Pitfalls to avoid